shashank1696/Snacks-Manufacturer/README.md

 # Snacks-Manufacturer
-Prescribing a Brand to the customers after considering if the product is” good for them “or not using Logistic Regression Algorithm
+Prescribing a Brand to the customers after considering if the product is “good for them” or not using Logistic Regression Algorithm.

 ## Problem Statment:
 - The data set that has been collected is a part of a survey exercise done by a leading snacks manufacturer.
 - The snacks manufacturer produces 6 different brands.
 The actual brand names have been masked and are present in the dataset as            Brand A, Brand B, Brand C, Brand D, Brand E and Brand F. There is also a data dictionary named GoodForUVar Desc.xlsx.
 This              manufacturer is interested in finding out what factors affect the perception for Brand A.